 Jurisdiction: Nevada County Superior Court, Nevada City, California.

-Plaintiff trial counsel: James R. Lewis, Priscilla M. Parker, Law Offices of Frank D. Penney
+Plaintiff trial counsel: James R. Lewis, Priscilla M. Parker, Frank Penney Injury Lawyers

 Defense trial counsel: Linda J.L.
 Sharpe, Law Offices of John L. Hauser, staff counsel for The Hartford